kshitiz-patel/Microsoft-Engage-Algorithms/README.md

 Sometimes users want to watch something but don’t know what to watch.
 So here is the solution by just pressing the **Surprise Me** button at the top right corner of the navigation bar the user will get a random movie suggestion which is done through a random function.

 ### 5. Sentiment Analysis of Review:
 Initially, the reviews are fetched from IMDb Database using the movie ID, and then using the Naive Bayes Model the reviews are analyzed whether they are positive or negative.
-For a positive review, it assigns 1 to the review and assigns 0 to a negative review then it’s displayed to the user using JavaScript ate the frontend.
+For a positive review, it assigns 1 to the review and assigns 0 to a negative review then it’s displayed to the user using JavaScript at the frontend.

 ## Architecture of the Web App:
 Image File Link: https://drive.google.com/file/d/1F7S3jb5C3zuWue3nUHpX2y66NLaAVQ3z/view